ongsalt/Inertia-Kotchasan/readme.md

 ## Setting up
 I assumed you already have a Kotchasan project.
 You also (obviously) need node installed as well.

 Install vite and all the frontend stuff.
-Please use look at vite config file from `example/` as a reference.
+Please look at vite config file from `example/` as a reference.

 Then set `build.rollupOptions.input` to the js entry point.
 Don't forget to change `base`, `build.outDir` and `build.outDir`.
 We need to serve it(dist) as static files.